mosip/documentation/handles.md

-# Custom Handles Implementation Guide
+# Handles

 ### Overview

 Countries with an established user base can now enroll users into a secure portal using their unique identifiers, known as handles.
-These handles are customized to meet the specific needs of each country, facilitating convenient access to digital services and timely benefits from both the government and private sector.
+This feature facilitates convenient access to digital services and timely benefits from both the government and private sector.
 This method eliminates the necessity for users to memorize new or system-generated IDs.

 ### What is a handle?

-UIN/VID are system-generated unique identifiers provided to Residents.
-Residents have the option to verify their identity or authenticate themselves using either UIN/VID.
+UIN/ VID are system-generated unique identifiers provided to Residents.
+Residents have the option to verify their identity or authenticate themselves using either UIN/ VID.

 ### What if we provide residents with the option to personalize their handle (username) and utilize it for authentication purposes?